mw-hrastega/Travis-Doc/README.md

 If your source code is organized into files and folders within a [MATLAB project](https://www.mathworks.com/help/matlab/projects.html), then MATLAB runs any test files in the project that have been labeled as `Test`.
 If your code does not leverage a MATLAB project, then MATLAB runs all tests in the root of your repository, including its subfolders.

 You can override the default test run and generate artifacts by creating a test runner and customizing the runner with the plugin classes in the [matlab.unittest.plugins](https://www.mathworks.com/help/matlab/ref/matlab.unittest.plugins-package.html) package.
-For more information on how to specify MATLAB commands, see [Run MATLAB Commands](#run-matlab-commands).
+For more information on how to specify and run MATLAB commands, see [Run MATLAB Commands](#run-matlab-commands).

 ## Run MATLAB Commands